 I wasn’t sure about writing this post and I’ve stalled on it for many months.
 I’ve always been very open and candid about my financial situation, but then again – I’ve always been broke as a joke and it’s weirdly a lot more socially acceptable to talk about a struggle as opposed to openly celebrating a bit of economic success.

-There’s nothing glamorous or fun about being poor, even though that myth seems to strangely get perpetuated on a regular basis.
+There’s nothing glamorous or fun about being broke.
 There’s also a longstanding illusion that poor people are more morally sound than those who have wealth.
-Let me tell you that after thirty-one years of living – some of the most malevolent, psychotic pieces of vermin who I have had the misfortunes of meeting have been poor.
-Make of that what you will.
+Let me tell you that after growing up on a council estate with violence on a daily basis; that I find that a bizarre concept.

-My village is a lot better than it was when I was younger and my city is absolutely gorgeous, but it wasn’t fun growing up due to financial constraints and the environment which it creates – It was horrible and when I left just over three years ago I said goodbye to more bad memories than good.
+My village is a lot better than it was when I was younger and the city is absolutely gorgeous in parts, but it wasn’t fun growing up due to financial constraints and the environment which it creates – It was horrible and when I left just over three years ago I said goodbye to more bad memories than good.

 I’m not saying that money is the answer to everything – just that it’s an important ingredient in the recipe of life.
-To me it’s asinine to say; “there’s no point in having money if you don’t have health.”
-Since when do we have to choose only one?
+To me it’s lazy to say; “there’s no point in having money if you don’t have health” as a blanket concept.
 If we are lucky enough to not have any bad health in our lives – shouldn’t we try and look after all important areas of our lives?
 Health, friendships, career, love, money – I say let’s do our very best to tick all the boxes!

 I used to buy ‘The World’s Richest’ updated list with my paper round money as a teenager.
 I know now that back then I fell into a trap that many do nowadays – thinking that simply reading books and learning inspiring quotes was enough to deserve wealth and a better life.
 I see it every day and I want to shake people because I know how much they are wasting their time reading and not actually doing anything.

-You reap what you sow and my mates deserved to be better off than me as they chose further education and I chose to be a bum – bouncing from job to job without any direction.
+You reap what you sow and I chose to be a bum – bouncing from job to job without any direction, accruing huge credit card debt, perpetuating the vicious “get it on tick” cycle from the subculture I grew up in.

 From this moment I turned into a raging workaholic.
 If I wasn’t chasing people for advertising contacts, hitting up advertisers, or writing SEO articles – I was trying out new ways to expand and make more money.

-I was a lunatic – sleeping 3-4 hours per day.
+I was working like the hedge fund guys in American Psycho, sleeping 3-4 hours per day.
 I never turned down anything online which made me money.
 I must have personally written thousands of articles during this period.
-I have written for clients on a huge range of subjects; cities around the world, sex toys, interior design and I once wrote 5000 words on the female menstrual cycle (that’s a world I do NOT want to revisit).
+I have written for clients on a huge range of subjects; cities around the world, sex toys, interior design and I once wrote 5000 words on the menstrual cycle!

 However the trip turned out to be incredibly stressful as the more I rested – the more I left clients waiting and pissed off.
 When I got back I didn’t learn my lesson and I continued working myself down to the bone.
 Running on empty and constantly feeling like a zombie.

 During this period I befriended Johnny Ward and he would constantly preach to me about working too much and how I should be treating myself for my hard work.
-I found it really annoying at first to be honest, but maybe because it was true and I didn’t want to admit it.
-Cognitive dissonance be a strong force!
+I found it really annoying at first to be honest because you have to do what you have to do in order to grow.

 Roughly a year later I moved in with him and other online guys in Bangkok and I started to feel terribly jaded with working so much; so I finally decided to do something about it.
 I went back to basics and read ‘The 4 Hour Work Week’ and implemented some of the advice from there.
-I then started employing and outsourcing my work – starting with my friend Caroline from Life is Limitless who was nothing short of a superstar, polishing up my terrible admin skills and generating money with her positively infectious personality.
+I then started employing and outsourcing my work, hiring a lady from Manchester to as a sales role.

 As fun as that sounds – I actually started travelling to destinations way beyond my wildest dreams.
-I flew to Samoa and we even paid for private charter planes to take us to untouched islands within the country.
+I flew to Samoa and also American Samoa.
+I even paid for private charter planes to take me to untouched islands within the country.

 I stayed with a tribe in the jungles of Papua New Guinea – holding animals I didn’t even know existed.
 I schmoozed in the swankiest of hotels in Hong Kong for my 30th birthday – celebrating it by doing the world’s biggest bungee jump, Macau Tower.
 I got to tick Okinawa off my life-long bucket list and fell in love with Japan.
 I swam with whale sharks in the Philippines.
 I went to the World Cup in Brazil with one of my best mates from back home.
 I even fixed my ugly British teeth!